PieLabs/pie-website/content/docs/using/defining-items.md

 A simple example is a single Multi-Choice question with text prompt and choices.
 A more advanced example might include more than one question or interaction type, include content like text passages, video or charts, and include tools to support a user like a calculator or accessiblity tools.

-To define an Assessment Item a user (or more typically an authoring system) creates a JSON and HTML file:
+To define an Assessment Item a user (or more typically an authoring system) creates a JS/JSON and HTML file:

-- **config.json** - Contains the definition and configuration data for the PIEs used in the item.
+- **config.js | config.json** - Contains the definition and configuration data for the PIEs used in the item.
 - **index.html** - Contains the Custom Element declarations within html markup.

 These files are placed in a directory structure which may also contain any assets that the Item needs such as images, media or metadata.